AAKAAASSHHH24/Football_History_Expert_Chatbot/README.md

-# Football History exper web app in the form of chatbot using OpenAI
+# Football History expert web app in the form of chatbot using OpenAI

+### DEMO: